Hackthebox Horizontall Writeup

 To This:

-And then send the req and check the netcat listner.
+And then send the req

-And we get the shell.
+And we get the shell

-First let's stabilized the shell.
+First let’s stabilized

 And we get the user.txt